Ex-Citi executive to jury: $1 billion CDO was risky bet, not fraud

-NEW YORK A former Citigroup Inc (C.N) manager did not mislead investors who bought $1 billion (639.5 million pounds) of mortgage-linked securities from the bank because they knew betting in the housing market was risky, the executive's lawyer said at the start of a civil fraud trial on Monday.
+NEW YORK A former Citigroup Inc (C.N) manager did not mislead investors who bought $1 billion of mortgage-linked securities from the bank because they knew betting in the housing market was risky, the executive's lawyer said at the start of a civil fraud trial on Monday.

 The attorney for defendant Brian Stoker, 41, was responding to a U.S. Securities and Exchange Commission lawyer who told the Manhattan federal jury that Stoker, the main manager on the securities deal, should be held responsible for the 2007 transaction because he did not disclose that the bank was betting against it.

-Investors were sophisticated and knew the risks of betting on the housing market through so-called synthetic collateralized debt obligations defence attorney John Keker told the nine jurors.
+Investors were sophisticated and knew the risks of betting on the housing market through so-called synthetic collateralized debt obligations defense attorney John Keker told the nine jurors.

 "The synthetic CDO market is high-stakes, high-level gambling," Keker said.
 "However you feel about gambling ... this was legal gambling."